 Next, you want to consider the site’s navigability.
 Is it simple and easy?
 Or is there some confusion making it unclear how to move through the website?
 Can you intuitively find information?
 Have your team weigh in with their feedback.

 Another big question with website design is whether the site is compatible with mobile devices.
 Many consumers these days access their favorite websites from their phones.
 If the site doesn’t translate to the mobile screen, the images and text will look misaligned or cut off, and that business risks losing customers.
 Make sure your website is mobile-friendly.
+Here’s a helpful video on what it means for your website to be mobile responsive.

 Still pretending to be a first-time visitor to your site, consider the website’s aesthetics.
 This means branding, typography, fonts, and colors.
 Everything creative about the website.
 Is it modern?
 Clean?
 Those are the qualities that customers respond to.

 Like we mentioned before, images are a great way to communicate with your consumers.
 They tell a whole story that words just can’t capture.
 As you’re examining your site with the critical eye of a first-time visitor, be honest with yourself about how relevant and interesting your visuals are.
+If you’re looking for good photos, here’s some tips on finding professional stock photos.

 Putting it all together